Yadnesh-Ranshevare/learn-react/vite-project/src/TanStackQuery/readme.md

 - **`QueryOutput.isError`** → `true` if the request failed.
 - **`QueryOutput.isSuccess`** → `true` if the request succeeded.
 - **`QueryOutput.refetch`** → function to manually re-run the query.

+**`queryKey`**: it is use to cache the data i.e, data is cache with respect to this key.
+If the same key come it return the cache data and if new key come it runs the `queryFn` and cache it with respect to this key

 ### Other properties you can pass with useQuery
 ```jsx